malyawka/URP-ScreenSpaceCavity/README.md

 Notes:
 ------
-* As an example, we use the free [POLYGON Starter Pack](https://assetstore.unity.com/packages/3d/props/polygon-starter-pack-low-poly-3d-art-by-synty-156819) asset from reputable [Synty Studios](https://assetstore.unity.com/publishers/5217).
+* As an example, use the free [POLYGON Starter Pack](https://assetstore.unity.com/packages/3d/props/polygon-starter-pack-low-poly-3d-art-by-synty-156819) asset from reputable [Synty Studios](https://assetstore.unity.com/publishers/5217).
 * If you are not familiar with the Universal Render Pipeline, you can find the [official tutorial here](https://learn.unity.com/tutorial/introduction-to-urp#).
 * [Writing Shaders](https://docs.unity3d.com/Manual/ShadersOverview.html).